RAMP-project/RAMP/README.rst

 Recommended installation method
 ===============================

+RAMP has been successfully installed and used on macOS, Windows and Linux.

 The easiest way to make RAMP software working is to use the free conda package manager which can install the current and future RAMP depencies in an easy and user friendly way.